Best places to shop vintage in Northants

 A bright, spacious and friendly one stop shop for everything from bargain furniture projects, to fully spruced up painted pieces, and from contemporary paintings and handmade jewellery to vintage collectables.
 You can even buy chalk paint here to get stuck in to your own upcycling projects and there are few gorgeous lifestyle concessions too including Muddy fave, Hopping Hare Candles, which make the whole shop smell absolutely incredible.
 Margot and Evie also run regular workshops, so if you fancy learning about furniture painting or oil blending for scented candles this is a lovely space to get crafty.
 Top finds include a bargain Queen Anne style cabinet and a cute handmade silver sloth necklace.

 This is a kind of a Northants version of Bailey’s Home and Garden on a considerably smaller scale, but also a bit more affordable.
 Win.
 You do need to make an appointment before you turn up but it’s definitely worth it if you’re after vintage garden finds or French furniture and homeware, owner Sue has an exquisite eye and restores many pieces herself.
 Think armoires stuffed with vintage linens and characterful terracotta pots.

-Second Time Around are a charity furniture restoration project for people with disabilities, offering training and volunteering opportunities to promote social inclusion and adult independence.
-A brilliant platform, but also one of our favourite places to shop for lovely vintage homewares, especially the barn at the back of Forge Coffee in Culworth, where we can get a fix of our favourite caffeinated drink while we’re at it.
+The passion project of Helen Richards, you’ll find beautifully curated and lovingly sourced treasures in this quaintly ramshackle barn behing Forge Coffee, one of our favourite places to shop for lovely vintage homewares, especially as we can get a fix of our favourite caffeinated drink while we’re at it.
 There are loads of gorgeous pieces of furniture, garden planters and victorian gilt picture frames.

 The Barn, Farthinghoe